arubyz/gh-pr-difftool/README.md

 * The app finds the local directory of the repo according to the rules in `~/.pr-repos.plist` and uses a shell script to invoke `git difftool`.
   * The `—dir-diff` option invokes the diff tool once for all files.
   * The `—no-symlinks` creates real file copies to diff rather than symlinks.
-  * The diff range is specified as "master…origin/<branch>".
-This uses the same mechanism as `git merge-base` to find the mast recent merge from master into the PR branch.
+  * The diff range is specified as "master...origin/<branch>".
+This uses the same mechanism as `git merge-base` to find the most recent merge from master into the PR branch.
 Diffing the PR branch head with the merge base is a close approximation of the actual result of merging the PR.